jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 that month.
 I mean it's not horrible, but it's certainly tough to scale with a small team.

+So we adopted this new approach, under the idea that new users using static resources would mean more awesome doing, and fewer emails.
 So let's see how we did.

 ## Big Slide of Progress

 Ok so what are we looking at here.
-The top line here is our new user growth, and the bottom line is our total support requests.
-The far left side here represents our 40%.
+The top line here is our new user growth - those are total active accounts, not just signups - and the bottom line is our total support requests.

 When you are on-boarding happy customers and giving them lots of good resources, you get a graph that looks like this.
 And you are happy.

-## Annotated Big Slide

-Here's an annotated look at that same graph.
+## Underwater annotation

+So the far left side here represents our underwater excursion, our 40%.

+## Add 5%

 Today, our monthly support volume is less than 5% of our total user base.
+So we've grown total active users 35x, and we've only grown support volume 3x.
+Absolutely crazy awesome.

+## Incremental Change

-This is not due to any one event - it's lots of incremental improvements, like the ones I note here - things like more resources and updates to our app to reduce friction.
+This is not due to any one event - it's lots of incremental improvements, like updated docs and new and better resources.
+But it all starts when we adopted the Heavy Weights approach.

+## Free Plan

 Here, in May 2012, I was freaking out.
 We were about to launch a Free Plan, which would have a much higher uptick than our previous free trial.
 While it